FirebaseExtended/reactfire/docs/reference/modules/firestore.md

 ▸ **useFirestoreCollectionData**<`T`\>(`query`, `options?`): [`ObservableStatus`](../interfaces/useobservable.observablestatus.md)<`T`[]\>

-Subscribe to a Firestore collection and unwrap the snapshot.
+Subscribe to a Firestore collection and unwrap the snapshot into an array.

 #### Type parameters